-As executive vice president, media at Republic Records, Joseph Carozza orchestrates and executes PR campaigns for some of music's top artists like Ariana Grande, The Weeknd, Enrique Iglesias, Nicki Minaj, and more, as well as leading the media department.
+As executive vice president of media at Republic Records, Joseph Carozza orchestrates and executes PR campaigns for some of music's top artists like Ariana Grande, The Weeknd, Enrique Iglesias, Nicki Minaj, and more, as well as leading the media department.

 Bobby Bonett '09 is senior director of digital content and audience at Sirius XM in New York City.

-Brit DeLillo ’10 is a 1st assistant editor at Marvel Studios.
+Brit DeLillo ’10 is a first assistant editor at Marvel Studios.
 She has also worked at Sony Pictures Entertainment, Warner Bros.
 Entertainment, MGM, DreamWorks Animation, 20th Century Fox, Tone-Deaf, and Brave New Films.

 Shannan Ferry '14 is an Emmy-nominated anchor and reporter for NY1 News.